 The problem is, oftentimes when our lives get hectic and overwhelming (and we’d most benefit from facetime with others), we tend to cancel our plans and withdraw.
 While of course we all need to just say “no” sometimes, it’s also extremely important to make time for social interaction.
-Think of how good you feel after a good heart-to-heart with someone close to you.
+This has become especially pronounced over the last couple years, as more schools and offices are going remote.

 - Scheduling a regular phone touch-base with your mom